 During the 1970s, William served as Secretary of the Treasury in the Nixon, Ford and Carter administrations.
 Knowing his love of sports, Major League Baseball invited him to throw out the first ball of the 1975 World Series on behalf of President Ford.
 That year he convinced Ford to ignore New York City’s request for a federal bailout—a position from which Ford ultimately had to backtrack.

 After leaving government service WIllliam became treasurer for the U.S. Olympic Committee and, in 1981, became president of the USOC.
 He had been instrumental in pushing forward the 1980 Olympic boycott.

-William and his wife, Carol, loved for many years in the town of Harding in Morris County.
-He passed away in 2000 at age 72 from a lung ailment in Santa Barbara.
+William and his wife, Carol, lived for many years in the town of Harding in Morris County.
+He passed away in Santa Barbara at age 72 from a lung ailment.